 For those who have your ZK-22:

-Check out the ZK-22 installation Video below!
+Check out the ZK-22 installation Video below

 When you receive your stock make sure you watch the video, the number one installation error people are making is rotating the cam to tight into the trigger and this is not allowing the factory trigger to reset.
 You must have some visible air gap between the cam and the Ruger trigger.

-Thanks for y'alls continued patience!
+Thanks for y'alls continued patience.

-From the Red Jacket Team!
+The NEW Red Jacket Team!